Skip to Content

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-09/28/2023 04:28 pm GMT
+03/07/2024 01:36 pm GMT

 The Best Bookshelf Speakers under 1000

+If you are looking to spend on a high-end audio system, but not go overboard, these mid to high-end speakers will not disappoint.
 This is where things start to get interesting in terms of product variation.
 Below we have highlighted two of the best options to consider.
+While you might find some other speakers in this category, they really can’t compete with the two offerings by KEF below.

 It might sacrifice a bit on gloss and sheen, but it still produces an excellent mid-range sound.
-Best of all, it generally sells between $500-700, making it easily affordable for those looking to spend less than $1000.
+Best of all, it generally sells between $550-600, making it easily affordable for those looking to spend less than $1000.

-• Technology: Like the higher-priced LS50, the Q350’s come standard with the latest version of the Uni-Q driver.
+• Technology: Like the higher-priced LS50, the Q300’s come standard with the latest version of the Uni-Q driver.
 In a similar fashion, KEF has exploited the progress of the Blade speakers and shared much of the core technology down the price range.

-• Sound: We can discuss the finer points at length, but the bottom line is that the Q350’s deliver a well-detailed and expressive sound performance.
+• Sound: We can discuss the finer points at length, but the bottom line is that the Q300’s deliver a well-detailed and expressive sound performance.
 There is certainly some tough competition in this price range, but this model can stand its own against the best of them (and for a lesser price).
-The overall experience with the KEF Q350 is actually quite dynamic.
+The overall experience with the KEF Q300 is actually quite dynamic.
 Each individual instrument can be heard in detail.
 The level of precision is actually quite good for this category of speakers.
 The only downside is that things will tend to get a bit thin at a very high treble.

-• Speaker Design: The Q350 speakers have a more traditional bookshelf speaker design and offer a variety of different color schemes to choose from.
+• Speaker Design: The Q300 speakers have a more traditional bookshelf speaker design and offer a variety of different color schemes to choose from.
 Internally, the design features “tangerine” sound wave tweeters.
-This enables the Q350 to maintain and improve the sound wave flow.
+This enables the Q300 to maintain and improve the sound wave flow.
 Another nice engineering feature is the control of “Cone Breakup”.
 What this does is essentially is establish a “moulding” to mediate between the driver’s cone and central motor, thus reducing resonance in the mid-level ranges.

-KEF Q350 Bookshelf Speakers
+KEF Q300BL Bookshelf Speakers

 We earn a commission if you click this link and make a purchase at no additional cost to you.